MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/shell/using-aliases.md

 For more information, see [about_Aliases][about_Aliases].

 Use the [Get-Alias][Get-Alias] cmdlet to list the aliases available in your environment.
-To list the aliases for a single cmdlet, use the **Definition** parameter and specify the cmdlet name.
+To list the aliases for a single cmdlet, use the **Definition** parameter and specify the executable name.

 ```powershell
 Get-Alias -Definition Get-ChildItem